corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/shell.md

 ```

-#### Retry a flow

-Use this command to retry a specific flow that is running on the node, identified by its UUID.

-##### Example command

-`flow retry f6e08ab5-7a79-4225-a62d-1da910ce269e`

-##### Example output

-`Retrying flow [f6e08ab5-7a79-4225-a62d-1da910ce269e] succeeded`

-#### Pause a flow

-Use this command to pause a specific flow that is running on the node, identified by its UUID.

-##### Example command

-`flow pause dbf76170-a3bf-4704-85a1-274b1b442430`

-##### Example output

-If the flow is paused successfully, you will see an output similar to the output below:

-`Paused flow [dbf76170-a3bf-4704-85a1-274b1b442430]`

-If the flow is not paused successfully, you will receive an error message.

-#### Pause all flows

-Use this command to pause all flows that are running on the node.

-##### Command

-`flow pauseAll`

-##### Output

-If all flows are paused successfully, you will see the following output:

-`Pausing all flows succeeded.`

-If this action is not successful, you will receive an error message.

-#### Retry all paused flows

-Use this command to retry all paused flows on the node.

-##### Command

-`flow retryAllPaused`

-##### Output

-If all flows are retried successfully, you will see the following output:

-`Retrying all paused flows succeeded.`

-If this action is not successful, you will receive an error message.

-#### Pause all hospitalized flows

-Use this command to pause all [hospitalized flows](../../../../../../../en/platform/corda/4.9/enterprise/node/node-flow-hospital.md).

-##### Command

-`flow pauseAllHospitalized`

-##### Output

-If all hospitalized flows are paused successfully, you will see the following output:

-`Pausing all Hospitalized flows succeeded.`

-If this action is not successful, you will receive an error message.

-#### Retry all paused, hospitalized flows

-Use this command to retry all paused flows that were hospitalized before they were paused.

-##### Command

-`flow retryAllPausedHospitalized`

-##### Output

-If all flows are retried successfully, you will see the following output:

-`Retrying all paused hospitalized flows succeeded.`

-If not, you will receive an error message.

 ### Check if a transaction is recorded on the node

 Use the `hashLookup` command to check if a transaction matching a specified Id hash value is recorded on the node.
 If you do not have the needed transaction Id at hand, run `vaultQuery` to find the Id.